Skip to main content

 *FDA required primary endpoint selection of BCVA at 8 weeks4,5

-The 8-week primary endpoint is considered highly sensitive to detect any difference between the biosimilar and reference product because rate of improvement in visual acuity is particularly steep during the first 8 weeks.
-Odds of observing a true difference in efficacy between CIMERLI™ and Lucentis® would be seen during this time frame.
+The 8-week primary endpoint is considered to be highly sensitive to detect any difference between the biosimilar and reference product because rate of improvement in visual acuity is particularly steep during the first 8 weeks.
+Odds of observing a true difference in efficacy between CIMERLI® and Lucentis® would be seen during this timeframe.

 BCVA, best corrected visual acuity; CNV, choroidal neovascularization; ETDRS, Early Treatment Diabetic Retinopathy Study; FCP, foveal center point; IVT, intravitreal; MPS, macular photocoagulation study; wAMD, neovascular (wet) age-related macular degeneration; Q4W, every 4 weeks; R, randomized; SD-OCT, spectral domain optical coherence tomography.

-CIMERLI™ head-to-head clinical trial established clinical equivalence to Lucentis®
+CIMERLI® head-to-head trial established clinical equivalence to Lucentis®

-BCVA improved in both CIMERLI™ and Lucentis® treatment groups with an average of 5 more ETDRS letters at 8 weeks.
+BCVA improved in both CIMERLI® and Lucentis® treatment groups with an average of 5 more ETDRS letters at 8 weeks.

 Zoom